 - Encouraging applicants to complete online training courses.

-But by taking too long to hire, employers increase their risk of losing out on qualified people who either recognize the breadcrumbing behavior for what it is or simply grow tired of waiting for an update.
+But by not keeping candidates engaged or taking too long to hire, employers increase their risk of losing out on qualified people who either recognize the breadcrumbing behavior for what it is or simply grow tired of waiting for an update.

 Research by Robert Half has shown that “62% of professionals said they lose interest in a job if they don’t hear back from the employer within 2 weeks — or 10 business days — after the initial interview.
 That number jumps to 77% if there is no status update within 3 weeks.”